Dwellings - New, Additions and Alterations

 Residential properties within an area with controls under the Planning Scheme must comply with any siting controls of the local planning scheme if they are inconsistent with the relevant building regulatory provisions.
 Please contact Wyndham City’s Planning Department Phone 8734 5463 for information on the planning scheme.

-- Dwelling (house) additions/alterations – read the Dwelling Permit Requirements and submit a Additions/Alterations Requirements and Application Form.
+- Dwelling (house) additions/alterations – read the Additions/Alterations Requirements and submit a Permit Application Form.
 Ensure you attach all relevant documentation and plans as part of your application.

-If your proposed building design does not comply with the siting requirements set out in Parts 4 or 5 of the Building Regulations, you can apply for Council Report & consent to vary these requirements.
+If your proposed building design does not comply with the siting requirements set out in Parts 5 of the Building Regulations 2018, you can apply for Council Report & consent to vary these requirements.

 - Download and complete the Application for Council Report & Consent form